 Income Statement Comparison

-The table below provides a concise comparison of the most recent income statements for CDW Corporation and Zscaler, Inc., focusing on key financial metrics.
+In this section, I present a comparative analysis of the most recent income statements of CDW Corporation and Zscaler, Inc., focusing on key financial metrics that reflect their operational performance.

 MetricCDW CorporationZscaler, Inc.